MarceloMartinez7/MarceloMartinez7/README.md

 - 📫 How to reach me **mr5405750@gmail.com**

-- ⚡ Fun fact **Coffee is drunk without sugar I really like playing minecraft**
+- ⚡ Fun fact **Coffee is drunk without sugar and I really like to play Minecraft**

 <h3 align="left">Connect with me:</h3>
 <p align="left">